How Variable Speed Pool Pumps Work - Complete Guide

 Quick Answer

-Variable speed pool pumps use permanent magnet motors and electronic controls to adjust RPM from 600-3450, providing precise flow control and significant energy savings compared to single-speed pumps.
+Variable speed pool pumps use electronically-commutated permanent magnet motors and a built-in Variable Frequency Drive (VFD) to adjust RPM across a wide range, providing precise flow control and up to 90% energy savings in manufacturer testing (typically 50-70% in real-world use) compared to single-speed pumps.

 Core Components and Technology